 Find out more

-Applicants require an undergraduate degree, diploma or equivalent international qualification in any subject, or equivalent experience.
+Applicants require an undergraduate degree or equivalent international qualification in any subject, or equivalent experience.

 The RCM welcomes applicants from all backgrounds and alternative qualifications may be considered.
 If your qualifications are not listed here, please contact our Admissions team, who will be happy to discuss your suitability for the programme.

-You must submit your application for entry in 2018 through UCAS Conservatoires, where you can apply simultaneously to all the institutions that are members of Conservatoires UK.
+All applicants (including international applicants) should apply online through the UCAS Conservatoires admissions service, where you can apply simultaneously to all the institutions that are members of Conservatoires UK.
 You can track your application, find out when your audition is and get the results of your audition all on UCAS Conservatoires.
 You can also confirm your decisions online.

 All application fees are paid online through UCAS conservatoires.